BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

 - There is no fixed fee, or percentage based fee with bitcoin on-chain transactions.
 - The smallest fee you can pay is 226 satoshis
-- The smallest amount you can send is 5460 satoshis.

 Minimum relay fee — need the output amounts